A Life Unscripted

 We lived in a small wooden three-bedroom house with a fenced-in backyard where a couple of collies joyfully played.
 My mother was a talented housewife who took care of the children and the house with the energy of the Energizer Bunny.
 She was a mother of her times, and was resourceful in the many ways she made the dollar stretch.
 She made her own soaps, and sewed our clothes.
 The craftworks she created from seashells, she sold around the neighborhood.

-During the year of 1948 Gandhi was assassinated, the states of Israel and West Germany were founded, apartheid was established in South Africa, the Scrabble game was offered publicly, and the first Polaroid camera was sold.
+In the year of 1948, Gandhi was assassinated, the states of Israel and West Germany were founded, apartheid was established in South Africa, the Scrabble game was offered publicly, and the first Polaroid camera was sold.
 President Truman was reelected toward the end of the year.

 Nineteen months after my birth, Tommy was born.
 As he grew older, we became inseparable, and, with Eugene, we formed a threesome.
 I grew up a tomboy and did what they did.
 The taller the cottonwood tree, the higher I climbed.
 Playing Cowboys and Indians was how I spent most of my days.